Term Expires Dec. 31, 2026

 Michelle Webber, representing Ward 1, was born in Cottage Grove, and lived in Lane County until her family moved to the Newport area where she finished school and began her working career.
 In 1996, she moved back to Lane County to raise her, now adult, children.
 She met her husband, Bruce while working in the banking industry.
 They married in 2010 and shortly after their marriage moved to Springfield.

 Councilor Webber is a strong believer in giving back to the community she lives in.
-As a Springfield resident she has served in many roles including as a Springfield School Board member, Springfield Education Foundation Chair, LTD Board member, Springfield Public Library Board Treasurer, and as a Springfield Rotarian.
+As a Springfield resident she has served in many roles including as a Springfield School Board member, Springfield Education Foundation Chair, LTD Board member, Springfield Public Library Foundation Treasurer, and as a Springfield Rotarian.

 Councilor Webber enjoyed a 30-year career in commercial banking.
 Her career provided her with a clear understanding of the challenges faced by local businesses and the need for more quality employment opportunities for our community.